breser/git2consul/README.md

 ##### file_name_rule

-an `file_name_rule` is an option lets you convert file names in more generic way by providing conversion functions.
+an `file_name_rule` is an option lets you convert file names in more generic way by providing conversion function body as string.

 Usage example :